deckarep/DrSbaitsoUi/README.md

 ## Observations
 1. If he asks for an age: "ARE YOU SERIOUS?
-HOW OLD ARE YOU?", any user repsponse will be followed up with something like: "WAIT A FEW MORE YEARS, KID" even you type anything.
-If you type an age: 77 you'll get "I PREFER SOMEONE YOUNGER"
+HOW OLD ARE YOU?", any user repsponse will be followed up with something like: "WAIT A FEW MORE YEARS, KID" even you type a non integer response.
+If you type an age: 77 you'll get "I PREFER SOMEONE YOUNGER".
 2. In the strings dump of sbaitso.exe some responses are pre-quoted like: "`2TOO LITTLE DATA, SO I MAKE BIG" this causes them to follow up with something special like:
    * 1 => Give user ability to <C>ontinue <N>ew patient <Q>uit ....